Environmental Sciences Division

 Quantitative Ecologist Population modeling of white sturgeon and Chinook salmon (pdf)

 2014-2016: Jasmine Kreig BS UNC Chapel Hill (2014) Jasmine is contributing to our bioenergy sustainability research.
-She has developed Python scripts allowing us to run many conservation practices using the Soil Water Assessment Tool.
+She has developed a combinatorial assessment of conservation practices using the Soil Water Assessment Tool.
 She is also leading a section of a manuscript on spatial decisions in bioenergy to benefit water quality, focusing on conservation practices that relate to placement of wetlands and tile drain mitigation.

 2014-2015: Nate Sutton MS University of Tennessee (2014).
 Nate developed an assessment of genetic and demographic risks and benefits to compare two conservation practices for white sturgeon populations in the Snake River.
 In addition, he developed a spatial optimization approach to allocate bioenergy crops in a way that is sustainable for grassland birds.

 2009-2011: Peter Schweizer.
 PhD Ohio University (2008).
 Peter is interested in relationships between watershed landcover, water quality, and fish diversity.
 Peter developed mixed models to forecast how projected increases in biomass fuel production might influence fish biodiversity in the Midwest.
-His first paper, which required advanced statistical methods to represent the distribution of fish richness, is in review in Transactions of the American Fisheries Society.
-Peter is also contributing to research to quantify risk to fishes in marine kinetic turbines with Mark Bevelhimer, Glenn Cada, and Vince Neary.
+His first paper, which required advanced statistical methods to represent the distribution of fish richness and an ecological valuation of richness.
+Peter also published research with Mark Bevelhimer, Glenn Cada, and Vince Neary to quantify risk to fishes in marine kinetic turbines.

 2001: Annett Sullivan, PhD in Geology, U. of Wyoming (1999) and ORNL Wigner Fellow.
 Annett developed a spatial reservoir model linked with CE-QUAL2 output to examine the ability of white sturgeon to avoid and, thus, survive, seasonal water quality deterioration in Brownlee Reservoir, near Boise, Idaho.
 Annett is a hydrologist with the USGS office in Portland, Oregon.
 Annett's homepage